micmejia/bible-dump/AMPC/Luke/Luke 2.md

-When the angels went away from them into heaven, the shepherds said one to another, Let us go over to Bethlehem and see this thing ([^f]saying) that has come to pass, which the Lord has made known to us.
+When the angels went away from them into heaven, the shepherds said one to another, Let us go over to Bethlehem and see this thing (saying) that has come to pass, which the Lord has made known to us.